What are the 7 Elements of Design and Art? The 7 elements of design are Point, Line, Shape, Space, Form, Color, and Texture.

-In this article, we will be looking at each of the elements of design and art in detail.
+In this article, we will be looking at what each of the elements of design and art is, their detailed definitions, and more.

 Below is a handy infographic for the 7 elements of design:

-A point on itself is an abstract object which is not tangible(seen or be felt).
+A point in itself is an abstract object which is not tangible(seen or be felt).

 A point doesn’t have an area.
 Hence, a point’s coordinates define it.